Infineon/mtb-example-btsdk-audio-watch/README.md

   and set the audio frequency to the desired value (48kHz, 44.1kHz, etc.)
   In this case, audio for the .wav file is routed over WICED HCI UART to the WICED board.<br>
   sinc\_44100\_16\_L440\_R1000\_50s\_stereo.wav in app folder can be used as the input of 44.1KHz 16bits stereo samples.
+- To play music from a .mp3 file, select the Media type as File, browse and select a .mp3 file, and set the audio frequency to the desired value (48kHz, 44.1kHz, etc.)
+  In this case, audio for the .mp3 file is routed over WICED HCI UART to the WICED board. sinc\_44100\_mono.mp3, sinc\_44100\_stereo.mp3, sinc\_48000\_mono.mp3 and sinc\_48000\_stereo.mp3 in MP3\_sample folder can be used as the input of 44.1KHz/48kHz Mono/stereo samples.
+  Use only the .mp3 files provided with the application in the 'MP3_samples' folder.
 - To play music from the Line-In jack, select the Media type as 'I2S input' and set the audio frequency to the desired value (48kHz, 44.1kHz, etc.)
   In this case, audio from Line-In is encoded into I2S signals and routed to the WICED board.